SwissDataScienceCenter/renku/docs/how-to-guides/admin/deploying-renku.rst

 to an existing GitLab instance.
 If you are deploying GitLab as a part of Renku, you need to configure data storage and be prepared to manage the CI runners etc.
-We encourage production deployments to *not* use the GitLab chart bundled with Renku, but instead either aquire GitLab as a service or deploy it using the `official GitLab cloud-native kubernetes chart
+We encourage production deployments to *not* use the GitLab chart bundled with Renku, but instead either acquire GitLab as a service or deploy it using the `official GitLab cloud-native kubernetes chart
 <https://docs.gitlab.com/charts/>`_.